simonemargio/ProgettoBiblioteca/README.md

 # User Manual
 ## Overview
-The following manual aims to facilitate the use of the application by means of a simple and quick overview of all the features available.
+The following manual aims to facilitate the use of the application through a simple and quick overview of all the features available.

 ## Data entry
-For correct use of the application it is important to consider:
+For correct use of the application, it is important to consider:
 **The student registration number is a sequence of only numerical values.**
-In order to carry out the functions, the system requests the insertion of the student's serial number.
-If this is not present then the student is registered providing the name and surname.
+To carry out the functions, the system requests the insertion of the student's serial number.
+If this is not present then the student is registered to provide the name and surname.
 If the student is already registered, the system shows his registration data.

-**The research of the books and all the operations involved on them are case sensitive.**
+**The research of the books and all the operations involved in them are case-sensitive.**
 If a student wants to take the book "Steve Jobs" he will have to write it respecting upper and lower case letters, insertions such as "sTeve JOBS", "steve Jobs" or others are not considered.

 **At the end of the manual there is a list of the predefined books** inserted when the automatic population operation is carried out.